robcarver17/pysystemtrade/docs/production.md

 - You want to initialise the total capital available in the account.
 If this isn't done, it will be done automatically when `update_total_capital` runs with default values.
 The default values are brokerage account value = total capital available = maximum capital available (i.e. you start at HWM), with accumulated profits = 0.
 If you don't like any of these values then you can initialise them differently.
 - You have made a withdrawal or deposit in your brokerage account, which would otherwise cause the apparent available capital available to drop, and needs to be ignored
 - There has been a large change in the value of your brokerage account.
 A filter has caught this as a possible error, and you need to manually confirm it is ok.
-- You want to delete capital entries for some recent period of time (perhaps because you missed a withdrawal and it screwed up your capital)
+- You want to delete capital entries for some recent period of time (perhaps because you missed a withdrawal, and it screwed up your capital)
 - You want to delete all capital entries (and then probably reinitialise).
 This is useful if, for example, you've been running a test account and want to move to production.
 - You want to make some other modification to one or more capital entries.
 Only do this if you know exactly what you are doing!